-Yama – deals with the ethical standards, helping us to focus on our behaviour and how we conduct ourselves in life, i.e. non-violence, truthfulness, non stealing.
+Yama – our ethics, helping us to focus on our behaviour and how we conduct ourselves.

-Niyama – is to do with self discipline and spiritual observances such as contentment, cleanliness, study of sacred scriptures and of one’s self.
+Niyama – self-discipline and spiritual observances, such as contentment, study of sacred scriptures and ourselves.

-Asana – are the physical postures practiced in the sequence to take care of the physical body.
-There we develop the habit of discipline and to concentrate, which is an important aspect of spiritual growth.
+Asana – the postures practiced in sequence, to take care of our physical health.
+The asanas help us to develop the habit of yoga practice, discipline and concentration, which are also important aspects of spiritual growth.

-Pranayama – is breath control and to recognise the connection between breath, mind and emotions.
-Pranayama means to "extend life force” so to rejuvenate the body and live longer comfortably.
+Pranayama – breath control.
+It helps us to recognise the connection between our breathing, thoughts and emotions.
+Pranayama means to "extend life force," rejuvenating the body in the hope of a comfortable, longer life.

-Pratyahara means withdrawal or sensory transcendence.
-To cultivate a detachment from our senses so we can direct our attention internally i.e. To step back and take a look at ourselves.
+Pratyahara withdrawal or sensory transcendence, to direct our attention internally i.e. to step back and look at ourselves.

-Samadhi is to find the state of ecstasy or enlightenment.
-The mediator merges with his or hers point of focus and transcends the self altogether.
+Samadhi to find the state of ecstasy or enlightenment.

 Please look at our class schedule for details of all our classes and book yourself in and pay online with our easy to use online booking system.